siberia3/periodic-table-of-linguistics/README.md

 The **Mendeleev's Periodic Table of Linguistics** [(Github source file here)](https://github.com/siberia3/periodic-table-of-linguistics/blob/main/The-Mendeleev-Periodic-Table-of-Linguistics.html) is a specific part from the **Theory of the Siberian Canoe** [(Author's Site here)](https://pagano-arte.blogspot.com/2020/08/theory-of-siberian-canoe.html) [(Github source file here)](https://github.com/siberia3/periodic-table-of-linguistics/blob/main/Theory-of-the-Siberian-Canoe.html).

-The **Theory of the Siberian Canoe** was developed from the idea of the *Continuous Chain of Toponyms in the form KHANGA/SHAMBA* along the coasts of the Indian Ocean — an idea that results from an alternative analysis of the term *Lapp* through the method of the *Phonetic comparison*, which the author extended on an global scale.
+The **Theory of the Siberian Canoe** was developed from the idea of the *Continuous Chain of Toponyms in the form KHANGA/SHAMBA* along the coasts of the Indian Ocean — an idea that results from an alternative analysis of the term *Lapp* (the scandinavian peoples **Saami**) through the method of the *Phonetic comparison*, which the author extended on an global scale.

 This process took to dive into the Indo-Pacific Coastal Migrations and, in particular, to the new hypothesis of some coastal groups entering Siberia from the Pacific Ocean, *reaching Europe through the alluvial swamps of Siberia during the Ice Ages* — an hypothesis which seems a better explanation for a quantity of myths legends and mysteries.